 “Good point Tom.
 Just where did you come from?”
 Ann asked.
 She crossed her arms for full effect, trying to hide the fact she had no idea what was going on.
-The stranger raised the empty goldfish bowl, his eyes darted up and down at it.
+The stranger raised the empty goldfish bowl, his eyes flicked back and forth from Ann to the bowl.

 The stranger rolled his eyes.
-Stood up so the children could search around him and carefully placed the bowl on the table.
-“I was in the bowl!”
+Stood up so the children could search around him.
+Carefully he placed the bowl on the table.
+“I was in the bowl, you fools!”

 Ann stopped the fruitless search.
 “I’m sorry, what?”